Programs

 A space for all Concordia University of Edmonton (CUE) members to explore an idea and to provide design thinking and business perspectives to help you polish your idea into a viable, feasible and desirable company for you to lead.

-Social Impact Business Model
+Cultivate: Social Impact

 Alberta Catalyzer: Engage